NoLtour/Uni-notes/Thermofluids/11 Processes, paths and reversibility/adiabatic expansion or compression.md

 ---
-aliases: ["adiabetic expansion","adiabetic process","adiabetic compression","no heat transfer process","adiabetic"]
+aliases: ["adiabatic expansion","adiabatic process","adiabatic compression","no heat transfer process","adiabatic"]
 tags: ["Question","QFormat3"]
 ---

 #### What is
-## Adiabetic expansion or compression
+## Adiabatic expansion or compression
 ### Definition
 This is a [[process (thermodynamics)|process]] in a [[closed system]] where there is no [[heat]] transfer, as represented on this [[p-v diagrams|pv diagram]]: